vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

 ```
 And when it is network access to some web service or database call - retry in optimistic lock can be so costly.

-Also to implement optimistic lock won't be so easy, if speak about more complex sample:
+Also it won't be so easy to implement optimistic lock, if to speak about more complex sample:

 ```java
 public class LinkedQueue<E> {